dmwm/tutorials/environ/rpm-dev.rst

 should be the current pre-production release, which is always documented in the monthly "CMSDIST validation" ticket and announced in the webInterfaces forum.

-For this particular application, you'd normally deploy the ``legacy`` variant as shown above.
-Not all applications have variants, you need to know the application to know what should normally be deployed.

-As usual you can choose a different RPM repository with "``REPO='-r comp=comp.pre.me'``", or override the version to be installed by using ``sitedb@2.4.1-rc1/legacy`` to install 2.4.1-rc1 instead of whatever had been included in the release series ``$VER``.
-This feature will be used later in this development cycle to test your candidate RPMs.
+As usual you can choose a different RPM repository by setting REPO, for instance, with "``REPO=comp.pre.you``".

 Finally, please note the above procedure shall detect the underlying architecture automatically, depending if you running on SLC5/SLC6 or OSX.
-It might be the case, however, that you testing a new architecture (i.e. due to a new gcc version).
+It might be the case, however, that if you are testing a new architecture (i.e. due to a new gcc version).
 In these cases, or whenever the default architecture is not correct, you should use the ``-A <arch>`` option on the ``InstallDev`` commands.
 For instance, you'd currently use ``-A slc6_amd64_gcc481`` for